daweingarten/digitalframeworks-spring2019/assignment3.md

-#h1Assignment 3--Data Cleaning
+# h1 Assignment 3--Data Cleaning

-#h2Original Ravens Scoring File
+# h2 Original Ravens Scoring File

 This document shows the original downloaded file.

-#h2Steps to Clean
+# h2 Steps to Clean
 1) I used the comma delimiter for the entire set.
 2) I used find and replace for all the blanks with a 0.
 I deleted the column Pts/G because that was not 0.
 3) I inserted the formula W2/E2= and dragged the data down.
 This was points per game.